EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ### Grace Period

 Although problem sets and labs are due on Mondays and Thursdays respectively, **you can submit, with no penalty, each of your assignments (problem sets and labs) one day after the official due date of that assignment at 11:59 PM**.
-This comes with three important caveats:
+This comes with four important caveats:

+1. This grace period is meant to account for technical issues.
 1. Staff support will be limited during the grace period.
-2. Barring exceptional circumstances and DSP accommodations, we will not be accepting any late assignments (_i.e._, they will automatically earn a 0).
+1. Barring exceptional circumstances and DSP accommodations, we will not be accepting any late assignments (_i.e._, they will automatically earn a 0).
-3. There will be no extensions on deadlines outside of DSP-related reasons -- these are meant to be covered by the drop policy.
+1. There will be no extensions on deadlines outside of DSP-related reasons -- these are meant to be covered by the drop policy.

 ### Collaboration